 Step 1: Choose Grading System

 The grading system determines how the grade items in your gradebook contribute to students’ final grades.
+The system you choose must match the system you describe in your syllabus.
 Select the button next to your choice and click the Continue button.

 Grade items and categories are calculated as a percentage of a final grade worth 100%.
 The Max.
 Points assigned to individual grade items can be any value, but their contribution toward the final grade is always their assigned percentage value.